Dokosoko-AI/dokosoko-docs/src/content/docs/guides/custom-tools.md

 ## Publish and bind

 Publishing creates an immutable tool revision.
-Bind that exact revision and its authorization policy to the intended API, run API preflight, and publish a new API snapshot.
+In the API's **Tools** section, manage API-owned tools separately from attached common tools and bind the exact tool revision with an exact active action-policy revision.
+Run API preflight, then publish a new API snapshot.
+See [Define authorization policies](/guides/authorization-policies/) for grants, action types, TTLs, and confirmation.

 Changing a published tool requires cloning it into a new draft.
 Retiring a tool makes existing exact bindings unresolved; remove or replace them before publishing the API again.